Gödöllő: Habsburg rule

 This was the time when secondary school teaching started in the community.
 The Grammar School of the Minorites opened its gates in 1911.
 By 1924, the Grammar School of the Premonstratensian Order had also been built.

-During the World Wars

-In autumn 1918, in the "manor house" of the town, King Charles IV accepted the resignation of the Hungarian government.

-Around this time the manor house was briefly occupied by Prime Minister Mihály Károlyi.

-In 1919, military general staff of the Hungarian Soviet Republic had their headquarters in the manor house.

-Regent Miklós Horthy occupied the Royal Palace from 1920 until 1944.

 4th World Scout Jamboree

 Gödöllő in the area around the royal palace hosted the 4th World Scout Jamboree during 2–13 August 1933 at the Royal Forest of Gödöllő.
 A total of 25,792 scouts from 54 nations camped on the site.
 The Jamboree Camp Chief was the Chief Scout of Hungary, Count Teleki Pál, a member of the International Committee who had previously been and would later once again become Prime Minister of Hungary.
 The General Camp Manager was Vitez Kisbarnaki Ferenc Farkas, a general staff officer of the Hungarian Royal Army, who was later appointed the Chief Scout of Hungary on Teleki Pál's death in 1941.
 The scouts lived in ten sub-camps.
 The overall encampment was serviced by its own post office, ambulance station, hospital, a steam railway and station, an electric local tram line with four stations, radio service, 14 km water supply with 9 wells, and an air-service.

 This event was notable as the first international gathering where Air Scouts were represented, including the famous pilots, Hungarian László Almásy and Austrian Robert Kronfeld.
 In 1939 the royal park also hosted a jamboree of Girl Scouts.